desenvolvedorIcotrade/App.bot/blog/_posts/2018-02-08-display-bug-postmortem.md

 to their account.
 The issue is now resolved, cannot recur, and was only a display bug.
 A full post-mortem is below:

-- At 16:23 UTC an unknown GitHub user ([@0897726477][user]) set `support@dependabot.com` as their GitHub email address.
+- At 16:23 UTC the GitHub user [@0897726477][user] set `support@dependabot.com`
+  as their GitHub email address.
 As the owner of the email address, Dependabot was sent an email verification email from GitHub
 - At 16:37 UTC I read the email above and immediately forwarded it to GitHub support, informing them that no-one at Dependabot had signed up for GitHub with the support email address.
 Neither I nor anyone else clicked to confirm the email address
-- At 17:39 UTC a customer emailed Dependabot, informing us that Dependabot’s commit icon was appearing as the unknown user's avatar, and that our commits were linking to that user's account
+- At 17:39 UTC a customer emailed Dependabot, informing us that Dependabot’s commit icon was appearing as the user's avatar, and that our commits were linking to that user's account
 - At 18:26 UTC I read the email above and realised GitHub’s commit author logic was being affected by the match with the (unverified) email address
-- At 18:28 UTC GitHub replied to my original email asking if I would like the `support@dependabot.com` email address removed from the unknown account
+- At 18:28 UTC GitHub replied to my original email asking if I would like the `support@dependabot.com` email address removed from the user's account
 - At 18:31 UTC I replied to GitHub confirming that I would like the email address removed, and explained that Dependabot commits were currently linking to that account
-- At 19:09 UTC GitHub support removed the email address from the unknown account.
+- At 19:09 UTC GitHub support removed the email address from the user's account.
 I immediately registered a new account with the `support@dependabot.com` email address to safeguard it